Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: Symplectic structures for quantization

 Let the differentiable manifold $Q$ represent the space in which our particle or particles are able to move.
 In the most common case, this is simply three-dimensional space $Q = \mathbb{R}^3$.
 The phase space for the particle is then

 with projection map $\pi : P \to Q$.
-It is this space upon which all the geometric structure of the theory will be build.
-The fundamental element of the symplectic structures of this space is the tautological (or canonical, or many other names) one-form, $\theta$.
+It is this space upon which all the geometric structure of the theory will be built.
+The fundamental element of the symplectic structure of this space is the tautological (or canonical, or many other names) one-form, $\theta$.
 It lives not on $P$ but on the cotangent space $T^*P$, and it is defined intrinsically by